smartdevicelink/sdl_evolution/proposals/NNNN-Deprecated-interfaces-markup.md

 ## Introduction
 Public methods is part of SDL interface.
 New features may use some existing interfaces and expect some behavior.
-Sometimes some features use interfaces that planed to be removed.
-And after removing interfaces feature can't be released due to conflicts in code.
+Sometimes some features use interfaces that are planned to be removed.

 ## Motivation
 Marking method as deprecated should trigger a compile time warning, but should not block project assemble.
 Reverse feature support plugins that can be created by 3rd party developers.
 Each public method should work to handle backward capabilities with other developers plugins code.
-Also some classes also can be deprecated and creating instances of this classes should cause compile time warnings also.
+Also some classes can be deprecated and creating instances of these classes should cause compile time warnings.

 ## Proposed Solution
-Deprecating methods should enough explicit in code and in documentation.
+Deprecating methods should be explicit in code and in documentation.
 Each deprecated method should be marked such in documentation page and if this method is used in code, it should trigger compile time warning.
 SDL use doxygen for documentation public interfaces, and doxygen support [@deprecated](https://www.stack.nl/~dimitri/doxygen/manual/commands.html#cmddeprecated) command.
-In code deprecated metods should be done with macro that will use c++14 [ [[deprecated]] ] (http://en.cppreference.com/w/cpp/language/attributes) atribute or other featured depends from used compiler and c++ version.
+In code deprecated methods should be done with macro that will use c++14 [ [[deprecated]] ] (http://en.cppreference.com/w/cpp/language/attributes)
+Attributes or other features depend on used compiler and c++ version.

 ## Detailed Design